Your Beer City Taproom Runs Three Taps Lists, a Kitchen, and a Merch Wall on a POS Built for One

 Exactly what you get

 A POS built for a Beer City taproom: flights, ounce pours, growler fills, a rotating tap list, a kitchen, and merch on one ticket, with the menu updating itself when a keg blows and sales feeding what you brew next.
 Card processing stays with a proven provider.
-It connects to your inventory management for raw materials, accounting software for clean books, and business intelligence dashboards so you can see which beers actually pay.
+It connects to your inventory management for raw materials, accounting software for clean books, and business intelligence (BI) dashboards so you can see which beers actually pay.

 How to choose a developer in Grand Rapids